chemplusx/BioMed-KAI/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## Security

-For security concerns, please email security@medal-ai.com

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md)
+This project is licensed under the MIT License - see [LICENSE](LICENSE)